 So, the process is very simple.

 How To make the Mexican Pinto bean salad with jalapeño pepper:

 You will need only few ingredients: cooked beans, tomatoes, bell peppers, green onions, cilantro, lemon/lime juice and a jalapeno pepper.

 Note: You can use lime, which I totally encourage you to do, but lemon is totally fine if you are in an area where limes are not available or popular.

-Wash and drain your beans and set them in a salad bowl.
-Clean and chop your tomato, pepper, jalapeno, green onion and cilantro.
+Wash and drain the beans and place them in a salad bowl.
+Clean and chop the tomato, pepper, jalapeno, green onion, and cilantro.